isaacTadela/Unofficial-Chevrolet-Auto-shop/README.md

 This project is a simple web app with CRUD operations, i used a HTML, CSS and JS for the front end, NodeJS in the back and MongoDB Atlas cloud for a NoSQL database system.
-(images a stored in an S3 bucket just fot practice)
+(images a stored in an S3 bucket just fot practice).
+You can see it live at my website tadela.net.

 ## Getting Started